maanavkyabarsi/cents-personal-finance-app/README.md

-# Personal Finance Pipeline — Setup Guide
+# Cents: Personal Finance Pipeline — Setup Guide

 An end-to-end pipeline that pulls your bank and card transactions from [Plaid](https://plaid.com/) into BigQuery, models them with dbt, and visualizes spending in a Next.js dashboard.
 Ingestion and transformation run every 6 hours via Prefect.